-The tool supports SystemVerilog enumerated types in accordance with SV LRM section: 6.19.
+The tools support SystemVerilog enumerated types in accordance with SV LRM section: 6.19.

 The enumerated types feature allows variables and nets to be defined with a specific set of named values.
-This capability is particularly useful in statemachine implementation where the states of the state machine can be verbally represented
+This capability is particularly useful in state-machine implementation where the states of the state machine can be verbally represented.